drawable/fluss/README.md

 ## Stability

 This is beta software.
-I am still figuring out how thing a best implemented so APIs may change.
+I am still figuring out how things are best implemented so APIs may change.
 Bugs are likely, but there are some [tests](test).

 ## Browser compatibility